AnttoniJirm/cybersecurity-portfolio/home-lab-setup.md

 ## Key Takeaways

-- VirtualBox network modes serve different purposes — choosing the right one is a security decision, not just a technical one
+- VirtualBox network modes serve different purposes, choosing the right one is a security decision, not just a technical one
 - Static IPs are essential when machines need to reliably find each other on a network
 - Isolating lab environments from production networks is a fundamental security practice used in enterprise SOC environments